anthonyckleung/Fluid2DSim/README.md

 (Left to right): A fluid in a rectangular box flows out from an invisible tube from top to bottom, hits a boundary and circulates around.

 ## Next steps?
 Perhaps a more modern approach to parallelization is CUDA C - an API that I have been interested in learning.
 It might be worth trying to see how it compares with OpenMP in terms of performance.
+Another obvious step to take is to extend the capability to simulate 3D fluids!.

 ## References
 <a id="1">[1]</a>